fcorbelli/zpaqfranz/README.md

 You can try to build the port (of paq, inside archivers) but it is very, very, very old (2014).
 You can download the original version (7.15 of 2016) directly from the author's website, and compile it, or get the original from github.
 In this case be careful, because the source is divided into 3 source files, but nothing difficult for the compilation.
+On Debian there is a zpaq 7.15 package

 **OK, let's assume I want to try it out.
 How?**